Siberian huskies must exercise

 Exercising until the first vaccination period it’s over

-The cases of zoomies are more often at puppies than for adult dogs or seniors.
+The cases of zoomies are more often in puppies than in adult dogs or seniors.
 Though, you can expect to see your dog zooming at any age.
 Only less frequent with the age.

 How much should you exercise a husky puppy?